|Position:||University of Nebraska Athletics|

 |Other Position:||Director of Athletic Facilities (Devaney Center)|

-Randy Gobel serves as director of athletic facilities for the Bob Devaney Sports Center and has been an assistant facilities director since 2003.
+Randy Gobel serves as director of athletic facilities for the Bob Devaney Sports Center, the Sid and Hazel Dillon Tennis Center and Barbara Hibner Stadium, and has been an assistant facilities director since 2003.
 He has worked in the Nebraska Athletic Department since 1981.

-Gobel manages the facility operations at the Bob Devaney Sports Center, overseeing the grounds, maintenance, and custodial crews.
+Gobel manages the facility operations at the Bob Devaney Sports Center, the Sid and Hazel Dillon Tennis Center and Barbara Hibner Stadium, overseeing the grounds, maintenance, and custodial crews.
 Gobel also serves as the technology advisor for the facilities department.

 Previously Gobel served as the assistant director of athletic performance-facilities.
 Gobel focused on speed development for the Husker football team and during his time as a strength coach, the Huskers won three national championships along with several conference titles and produced Heisman, Lombardi, Outland, Butkus and Johnny Unitas award winners.